adh30/BPplus-Reservoir/README.md

 ## Acknowledgments

-* I am grateful to Kim Parker who wrote much of the early code for reservoir analysis
+* I am grateful to Kim Parker and Justin Davies who contributed to development of code for reservoir analysis
 * I am grateful to Richard Scott for information about variables in the BP plus XML file.